KimSinjeong/palette_refined/README.md

 - rosserial (sudo apt install ros-kinetic-rosserial-server)

 ---
-## Branch explanation
+## Current status
-- Reading new camera frame and put it into frame instance.
+- [x] Receiving image from camera
+- [ ] Sending control signal to OpenCM board
+- [ ] Recognize where the user put on a stone
+- [ ] Implementing artificial intelligence